tatesfaye/ttesfaye_data_science_projects/README.md

     - **_Skills_**: Data Analysis, Data Wrangling, Data Visualization, Hypothesis Testing
     - **_Tools/Packages_**: gganimate, ggplot2, readxl, lubridate

+* **[CS230](https://github.com/CX3XC/CS230)**: A repo linking to a class project that processes satellite imagery using a ResNet50 model and determines the building damage level in natural disasters so that emergency responders go prepared.

 * **Modeling**: How do hotels maximize booking while planning for potential cancellations?
 This repo answers that question by modeling the probability of guests canceling a booking in the [hotel_bookings.md](Modeling/hotel_bookings.md) workbook.
 The resulting model has an 81% predictive accuracy.

   - **_Skills_**: Data Analysis, Modeling